-To reinforce the Company's pay for performance philosophy, nearly two-thirds of targeted total direct compensation for the CEO and greater than one-half for each NEO is contingent upon performance and, therefore, fluctuates with the Company's financial results and share price.
-The Committee targets total direct compensation opportunities for the executive group on average to the 50th percentile (median) of the Company's relevant market and peer data with actual upside and downside pay tied to corresponding performance.
+To reinforce the Company's pay for performance philosophy, nearly two-thirds of targeted total direct compensation for the CEO and greater than one-half for each NEO and all other participants of the incentive plans is contingent upon performance and, therefore, fluctuates with the Company's financial results and share price.
+The Committee targets total direct compensation opportunities for the general participant group on average to the 50th percentile (median) of the Company's relevant market and peer data with actual upside and downside pay tied to corresponding performance.

-2020 Target Compensation Mix and "Pay at Risk"
+2021 Target Compensation Mix and "Pay at Risk"

-Performance-based compensation includes: annual incentives, equity-based performance share units, and cash-based performance units, which account for approximately 63% of the CEO's total target compensation and on average 52% of the total target compensation for the remaining NEO's.
+Performance-based compensation includes: annual incentives, equity-based performance share units, and cash-based performance units, which account for approximately 62% of the CEO's total target compensation and on average 65% of the total target compensation for the remaining NEO's and all other participants in the incentive compensation plans.